tmarktg/Overflow/README.md

 ## ✨ Features

-- 🎮 **Player-Controlled Seahorse**: Glide through water as a nimble seahorse.
+- 🎮 **Player-Controlled Seahorse**: Glide through water as a nimble seahorse
-- 🏹 **Shoot Spikes**: Defend yourself from enemy crabs with spike projectiles.
+- 🏹 **Shoot Spikes**: Defend yourself from enemy crabs with spike projectiles
-- 🤝 **Rescue Seahorses**: Capture other seahorses to increase your score and allies.
+- 🤝 **Rescue Seahorses**: Capture other seahorses to increase your score and allies
-- 🌟 **Enemy AI**: Crabs chase you and try to block your progress.
+- 🌟 **Enemy AI**: Crabs chase you and try to block your progress
-- 🌊 **Water Physics**: Smooth, fluid-like controls for immersive gameplay.
+- 🌊 **Water Physics**: Smooth, fluid-like controls for immersive gameplay
-- 📈 **Scoring System**: Earn points for each seahorse captured and crab defeated.
+- 📈 **Scoring System**: Earn points for each seahorse captured and crab defeated
-- 💻 **Beginner-Friendly Code**: Built with Unity and C#, perfect for learning game development basics.
+- 💻 **Beginner-Friendly Code**: Built with Unity and C#, perfect for learning game development basics

 ---